Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 • Small shot glasses for individual cuttings in plain water

-• A dedicated net cup resting in plain tap water until roots emerge
+• A spare net cup resting in plain water until roots emerge

 Feminine hand placing a 45-degree cut thyme stem with stripped lower leaves into a small glass of plain water to root before moving to a Kratky hydroponic jar